oliviajdangelo/intermediate-postgresql-synthetic-data/README.md

 - **Line 488**: Change rating limit from `100-200` to `20-100` per movie

 This creates ~30,000 ratings instead of ~75,000 (load time: 1-2 minutes).
 The larger dataset is recommended for clearer performance demonstrations.

----

-Ready for training!
-All data is synthetic and safe for educational use.